bertreb/pimatic-luftdaten/README.md

       "minutes": 60, time between updates
     }
 ```
 You need to configure a Luftdaten SensorId or a latitude/longitude/range combination.
+If you specify all, the SensorId will be used.
 If you use de lat/lon option, make sure the range is not to narrow (= no sensors).
 The maximum radius is 50 km.
 The device will automatically search for the closest sensors to get a complete data set.
 In the gui an attribute becomes visible when added in the device config.

 * Luftdaten Home Device.

 Gets PM10, PM2.5, HUMidity, TEMPerature and BAR data from a local Luftdaten sensor.
 The Air Quality Index (AQI) data is calculated from that.
+The Luftdaten device is capable of handling all types of network (Luftdaten cloud and local IP sensor).
+The Luftdaten Home Device will therefore be removed from the plugin in one of the following versions.

 Add the device with the local IP address into the devices section:
 ```
     {